strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 This is a concept that was already implicit in the current calculations, but we want to name it so that we can use it in metric names and provide an extension point in case we want to externalise the Throttle Factor.

+#### Throttle Factor Source

+We propose adding a Throttle Factor Source concept to the plugin to provide an extension point where we could plug in future sources of throttle factors, like pull factors from a single decision-making broker.

 #### Volume